 Fear is a common cause of barking and most dogs that are afraid of people or objects need special attention to learn how to control their instincts.

 Most of the time, fear is just a characteristic of your pet’s temperament.
 Not all dogs are alike, and some of them get scared easier than others.
-However, fear can also come from a bad experience in the puppy’s past or from the lack of socializing, so you should take things slowly and don’t push your dog’s limits too far.
+However, fear can also come from a bad experience in the puppy’s past, or from the lack of socialization, so you should take things slowly and don’t push your dog’s limits too far.

 Generally, dogs are scared of a limited number of things.
 It can be anything, from a person, an animal, an object in your house, an activity you do, or even a specific place or odor.
 In all cases, you need to identify what scares your dog and teach her to handle the situation.